 8. Exploring Hamilton Island by golf buggy

-It's a unique way of getting around and we have to say it made all the journeys on Hamilton Island a lot of fun.
+Not what you were thinking would be on a list of the best things to do in the Whitsundays!
+However, golf buggies are a really unique way of getting around and we have to say it made all the journeys on Hamilton Island a lot of fun.

 You do need a driver's license to hire the buggy but they are really easy to drive.